 And so began the process of him separating me from my friends and family.
 We saw some of my friends as couples, but for 20 years I don’t recall having a social life.

-I would stand my ground, argue my corner, and rather stupidly accept that this was how he was, and as such, used statements like, “I just let it wash over me” to excuse it.
+I would stand my ground, argue my corner, and rather stupidly accept that this was how he was.
+As such, I used statements like, “I just let it wash over me” to excuse it.
 Although there was an occasion where I chucked a pint of beer over him in the pub as he was being awful to one of our friends.
 It wound me up so much.
 I just didn’t see what I was living with, as I didn’t speak to anyone about anything as that too was not acceptable.
 I became brainwashed – it was a drip, drip, drip effect over the years.

 But this stuff doesn’t wash over you – it f*cks with your brain.

+You question yourself.
 You think maybe they are right.

 Don’t get me wrong, I was never a victim, but it took 6 years post-divorce to stop feeling affected by his words and behaviour.